MandhakiniA/Read-from-CSV/README.md

 ## PROGRAM:
 ```
-Developed by:RUCHITRA THIYAGARAJ
+Developed by:A.Mandhakini
-Register No: 23000100
+Register No: 23010115

 To write a python program for reading content from a CSV file.
 ```